Xilinx/Vitis_Libraries/docs/source/L3/demo.rst

 Environment Setup
 =================

-Instructions below setup Vitis environment for builid the application.
+Execute the following commands to setup the Vitis environment for building the application.
 These instructions are applicable for all the demos under this category.